8 Important Dates You Need to Remember When You File Your Taxes For the Tax Year 2022

 I can’t make the tax payment deadline.
 What should I do?

 You should still file for a return and pay as much and as soon as you can.
-The penalties for failing to file a return are substantially higher than failure-to-pay penalties; thus, it’s always wise at a minimum to file your return on time even if you are unable to pay.
+The penalties for failing to file a return are substantially higher than failure-to-pay penalties; thus, it’s always wise at a minimum to file your tax return on or before the due date even if you are unable to pay.
 Tax filing for expats has an automatic two-month extension.
 It means that you don’t have to file for an extension request.

 However, you’re only given more time to file for a return during the extension period, not to pay your taxes.
 You can incur interests and late payment penalties if you owe the IRS taxes beyond the deadline, even with an extension.